cartant/eslint-plugin-etc/docs/rules/prefer-interface.md

 # Use interfaces instead of type aliases (`prefer-interface`)

+_Some time after this rule was written, Anders Hejlsberg opened a PR that [preserves type aliases for union and intersection types](https://github.com/microsoft/TypeScript/pull/42149).
+That PR's changes should included in TypeScript 4.2, so when that version is released, the reasons for preferring interfaces might be less compelling._

+---

 This rule effects failures for type alias declarations that can be declared as interfaces.

 > Honestly, my take is that it should really just be interfaces for anything that they can model.
 There is no benefit to type aliases when there are so many issues around display/perf.